storyfeet/bob_cards_elm/rules.md

 10. Place the *Mission Card* beside the *scoreboard*.

 11. Select a Bandit Dice and place it by the compass on the scoreboard.
-If this is your first game choose the D20, as this will produce fewer bandits.
+If this is your first game choose the D20, as this will spawn fewer bandits.
-(In future games the D12, and D8 can be used to increase the game difficulty)
+*(In future games the D12, and D8 can be used to increase the game difficulty)*

-Place the Compass Dice next it.
+Place the Compass Dice (With faces N,S,W,W,W,+) next it.

 ### Player Setup